 OTEC machines allow the quality of carbide tools to be improved considerably.
 The special procedure enables the chip grooves of carbide cutters and drill bits, for example, to be polished to a high gloss.
 The polish enables higher cutting values and feed rates to be achieved.
 The OTEC process not only ensures a smooth, polished flute, but also improves the adhesion of coatings.

 SMOOTHING FOR HIGH CONTACT RATIO

 For the surface quality of the valve spool it is not only important to deburr and smooth, but also perform defined rounding of the edges.
 By smoothing the roughness peaks high contact ratios are achieved, leading to less friction and less wear.
-The result is a more reliable sealing surface at the edges which controll the volume flows in the valve.
+The result is a more reliable sealing surface at the edges which control the volume flows in the valve.
 The smooth surface also ensures less leakage when overflowing and lower leak oil values.
-Deburring, rounding and smoothing of the valve spools reduces friction on the valve.
+Deburring, rounding and smoothing of the valve spools reduce friction on the valve.